Team-Starlane/Programming-for-Beginners-on-Saturn/README.md

 # Programming for Beginners on Saturn

-This tutorial series is based upon the Jo-Engine SDK by Johannes Fetz:
+This tutorial series is based upon the Jo-Engine SDK by Johannes Fetz:<br>
 https://jo-engine.org/

+Despite the Sega Saturn being one of the most difficult consoles to program for,<br>
+due to its complex architecture and many many different specialized chips,<br>
+Johannes has designed a very useful SDK, which is very beginner friendly and easy to set up.

+With this SDK it is possible to hit the ground running, especially if you have previous<br>
+coding experience.
+Which I do not have... :(

+But since I am incredibly stubborn and have pestered the poor unsuspecting members of SegaXtreme<br>
+for the past years, I have least aquired a basic knowledge of the Sega Saturn and how to program<br>
+for it.